RedPitaya/Documentation/quickStart/connect/connect.rst

 **Here is the procedure for a direct Ethernet connection:**

-**Windows 7,8,10** (the Bonjour service must be installed for Win 7/8)
+**Windows** (the Bonjour service must be installed for Win 7/8)

-1. Connect the Ethernet cable and wait 30 sec
+1. Connect the Ethernet cable and wait approx. 30 sec
 2. Open the web browser and type **rp-xxxxxx.local/** in the URL field

 **Linux / Ubuntu**

 1. Open Network settings, Edit Connection, and for the LAN network, select Method **Share to other computers** under IPv4 Settings.
-2. Connect the Ethernet cable and wait 30 sec
+2. Connect the Ethernet cable and wait approx. 30 sec
 3. Open the web browser and type **rp-xxxxxx.local/** in the URL field

 **MAC**

-1. Connect the Ethernet cable and wait 30 sec
+1. Connect the Ethernet cable and wait approx. 30 sec
 2. Open the web browser and type **rp-xxxxxx.local/** in the URL field